-With the new Universal Actions, you can select text in your browser, a URL in an email or a file on your Desktop and pop up Alfred's Actions panel to choose what to do with your content.
+With Universal Actions, you can select text in your browser, a URL in an email or a file on your Desktop and pop up Alfred's Actions panel to choose what to do with your content.
 Start anywhere and jump into action.

 - What are Universal Actions?

 Universal actions give you a whole new way of interacting with Alfred; First, you choose the item (a file, a block of text, a link) you want to interact with, then you decide how you want to take action on this item.

 Alfred includes over 60 default actions, such as copying to your Clipboard, saving as a Snippet, searching the web, showing recent documents for an app or extracting URLs from a block of text.

 Depending on the result type you're showing Actions for, Alfred will intelligently narrow down the list to show relevant actions.
 For example, when you choose a file or a block of text, you only see the actions that can be used on that item type.

 First, Alfred requires Accessibility permissions to be enabled for the Universal Actions hotkeys (which you've likely already set if you've used features like Snippets).

 Next, in Alfred's preferences > Features > Universal Actions, set your hotkey in Alfred’s Preferences > Features > Universal Actions.
 Alfred uses ⌘/ by default.

 Universal Actions are deeply integrated throughout Alfred.
 From Alfred's results, File Navigation or Clipboard History, tap your Actions shortcut to show the Actions panel.